A-Klass/torch_topkast/README.md

 ### Testing

-Testing is carried out by training on a synthetic example (tbd) and the Boston housing data set
+Testing is carried out by training on a synthetic two-dimensional example and the Boston housing data set.

 ### Example